Processing...

 10% engagement penalty (GSC performance signals)

-You can customize these weights in the visualization depending on your workflow (pure content audit, link-first fixes, etc.).
+You can customize these weights depending on your workflow (pure content audit, link-first fixes, etc.).
 SDI is most useful in normalized mode, where scores are comparable within a site.

 In Actual Distance mode (default):

-These are default heuristics and can be tuned as we calibrate across different site types and content mixes.
+These are default heuristics and will be tuned as we calibrate across different site types.

 In Normalized mode: Zones are percentile-based (0–0.3 = best 30%, etc.) for relative comparison within your site.